 TSS employees are expected to be aware of all personnel policies and work standards and fulfill these expectations.
 If an employee has questions about the Handbook or TSS Policy, they should speak with their immediate supervisor.
-The following personnel policies are not a complete or comprehensive list of the standards, policies, and procedures of the Department.
-All TSS personnel policies are accessible at https://www.transform.ar.gov/personnel/policy/.
+The following personnel policies are not a complete or comprehensive list of the Department's standards, policies, and procedures.
+All TSS personnel policies are accessible at https://arkdhs.sharepoint.com/sites/tss-es.
 All standards and policies of TSS apply to all divisions.
 Some divisions or offices of TSS may have additional standards by which those employees must abide.